www-splitcells-net/net.splitcells.network/doc/tasks.md

 ## Tasks
 Tasks at the top have generally a higher priority than task at the button.
 This does not mean, that tasks are processed according to the priority order.
+The priority of a task is just a guideline.
 ### Current Tasks
 1. Manage contributions.
    1. TODO Create commands the execute each task.